 any type of webserver can host and serve the file (other transfer protocols

-be used which as a response to a valid HTTP
+be used which, in response to a valid HTTP

 feed.
 There are no constraints on how frequently nor on the exact method of